 Published online: September 28, 2019

-In this cross-sectional study, we defined and compared the SCFAs’ concentration in fecal samples of 9 AP, 16 CD, 19 CRC patients and 16 healthy controls (HC).
-The SCFAs’ analysis were performed using a gas-chromatography coupled with mass spectrometry method.
+In this cross-sectional study, we defined and compared the SCFAs’ concentration in fecal samples of 44 patients with different gut diseases (19 with CRC, 9 with AP, 16 with CD) and 16 healthy controls.
+The SCFAs’ analysis were performed using a GC-MS method.
 Data analysis was carried out using Wilcoxon rank-sum test to assess pairwise differences of SCFAs’ profiles, partial least squares-discriminate analysis (PLS-DA) to determine the status membership based on distinct SCFAs’ profiles, and Dirichlet regression to determine factors influencing concentration levels of SCFAs.